 - Scalability - Cloud Hosting

-- CPU Overuse - Your Site WILL Go Down.
+- CPU Overuse - Will Your Site Go Down?

-- Speed Is Great Even Under Load But Cloudflare May Slow It Down.
+- Speed Is Great Even Under Load.

 - QUIC Enhances Speed On Slow Connections.

 - Daily Automated Backups Are A Life Saver.